 What is the technical idea?

 Second, through its NEHRP research program, NIST has developed broad technical goals for its earthquake risk mitigation research.
 The NEHRP agencies mutually developed the NEHRP Strategic Plan (reference 6) that outlines a coordinated NEHRP-wide approach to research and implementation based on a vision for a nation that is earthquake-resilient in public safety, economic strength, and national security.
-The Plan also established nine strategic priorities for the NEHRP agencies to pursue, depending on the availability of future resources.
-In 2011, the National Research Council (NRC) completed a NIST-commissioned study that produced a twenty-year "roadmap" for earthquake resilience research, implementation, and outreach (reference 8).
+Approved by the ICC and reported to Congress, the Plan also established nine strategic priorities for the NEHRP agencies to pursue, depending on the availability of future resources.
+In 2011, the National Research Council (NRC) completed a NIST-commissioned study that produced a twenty-year “roadmap” for earthquake resilience research, implementation, and outreach (reference 8).
 The roadmap endorsed the NEHRP Strategic Plan and provided a comprehensive perspective that was developed by leading North American earthquake professionals.